ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The Grenada sentinel._](https://chroniclingamerica.loc.gov/lccn/sn85034375/1868-11-07/ed-1/seq-4)

 #### 1868-11-07 &middot; Grenada, Miss.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read Newspa­
+pers.— It is a great mistake in fe­
+male education to keep a young la­
+dy&#x27;s time and attention devoted to
+only fashionable literature of the
+day.
+If you would qualify her for
+conversation, you must&#x27;give her
+something to talk about—give her
+education with the actual world,
+with the outer world, and its trans­
+piring events.
+Urge her to read
+newspapers, and become familiar
+with the present character and im­
 provement of our race.
 History is
 ef some importance; but the past
 world is dead, wo have nothing todo